cholmes/geofuture/README.md

 geofuture
 =========

 Perhaps a place for my thoughts on the future.
-For now an experiment in github page generator
+For now an experiment in github page generator!